 Addie came to us with her sister Zoe.
 Both were pretty overweight and very excited to be in a home where they could run and play all day long.
-Zoe has since left us for the Rainbow Bridge but Addie is still very active and playful.
-She took over the reins after Misha left us.
-We call her Grandma because she's the oldest of the bunch and very sweet and loving and gets along with everyone.
-At the same time, she will happily put any other ferret right back in their place if they get an attitude.
-Just don't tell her she's almost 7 years old, she doesn't seem to know.
+Addie and Zoe have both left us for the Rainbow Bridge.
+We called her Grandma because she was the oldest of the bunch and very sweet and loving and got along with everyone.
+At the same time, she would happily put any other ferret right back in their place if they got an attitude.
+Addie developed lymphoma and left us for the Rainbow Bridge in March of 2021 at 8 years old.

 Misha was my Navy S. E. A. L. ferret.
 She could get into or out of absolutely anything when she put her mind to it and could’ve given stubborn lessons to a donkey.
 She was always on a mission, but did occasionally take time out to play with us or the other ferrets.
 As she got older, she never slowed down, but was known to sneak us kisses...when she felt like it.
 She was absolutely in charge until she left us for the Rainbow Bridge.

 Fracas and Fray came to us because Liam needed someone besides me to play with.
 Fracas was the sweetest little girl who loved everyone she ever met and would puff up her tail with every little excitement in life.

 Fray was a bit of a wild child, her nickname was Cray-Cray Fray.
 She had an obsession with shoes and would always try to climb in them, even if they were on your feet and you were walking across the floor.
 These girls have both left us for the Rainbow Bridge and we miss them everyday.

 Zoe was Addie's sister.
 She was a very mellow and loving girl.
 She loved to play in water and sleep in a pile with the other ferrets.
 Zoe had intestinal lymphoma and while it did slow her down, it didn't affect her sunny disposition.
 Zoe left us for the Rainbow Bridge but she will never be forgotten.